You are currently viewing How Metal Printing Works: UV, Sublimation & Modern Processes

 Applications of metal printing span many industries:

-- Home décor: kitchen splashbacks, bathroom wall art, living room feature panels.
+• Home décor: kitchen splashbacks, bathroom wall art, living room feature panels.
+To see how metal prints are shaping modern interiors, check out the latest metal wall art trends.

 Because metal prints can be cleaned with mild soap and water, they’re ideal for high‑touch or high‑moisture environments.